 Texas Water Development Board (TWDB)

-U.S Department of Agriculture Rural Development
+U.S Department of Agriculture Rural Development (USDA-RD)

 Texas Department of Housing and Community Affairs